 How to Build a Composite Deck: What You Need to Know

 Installing some composite decking is just one way to increase the value of your home while also providing additional living space for outdoor entertaining.
-Of course, it’s always an easier option to allow a professional to install a deck for you, but if you can’t or don’t want to, it is possible to do it yourself.
+Of course, if you don’t know how to build a composite deck, it’s always the easier option to allow a professional to install a deck for you.
+But, after you read this guide, it will be possible to do it yourself!

 The intricacies of exactly how to build a composite deck with step-by-step instructions are outlined in the manufacturer’s installation guidelines.
 But before you get to that point, there are some other steps you need to follow.

 Getting this right can save you hours of regret down the track, as planning is the most crucial step for every deck project.

 Plan ahead to know what composite decking you want

 Before doing anything else, be sure to know the specifics of the deck you want to build.

 Asking yourself the following questions can help with this:

 - What type of deck do you want?